lzxindustries/lzxtm/docs/modules/pab.md

 ## Maintenance

-Keep your module free of dust and debris by performing periodic cleaning.
+Keep the module free of dust and debris by performing periodic cleaning.
 Spots may be cleaned from the frontpanel with a microfiber cloth and isopropyl alcohol or other electronics cleaner.

 ---